 To save time, you can duplicate any of your existing Price Books (including the General Price Book, which has all your products).

 This will create an identical copy of the Price Book.
 You can then edit the new Price Book to add or remove products and change the Price Book details like name, outlets, and dates.

 Creating the copy

-- You'll be prompted to confirm the duplication request.
+3. A warning message will pop up where you will be prompted to confirm the duplication request.
 While the price book is duplicating, it's very important that you don't change the original price book in any way.
+Click Confirm.
 The duplication may take several minutes.

-You will be returned to the main price book page.
-The new price book will show as 'Duplicating'.
+4. You will be returned to the main Price books page.
+The new price book will show as Duplicating.
 You can refresh the page to check if the duplication has finished.